qhdud3100/Competition_of_Connect6/README.md

 ## finish
 - Shown up when the competition is completed.
-- It record winner's information and save as file.
+- It records the winner's information and saves it as a file.
 </br></br>

 ## Rank
-- It show rank based on winning rate.
+- It shows rank based on winning rate.
 </br></br>

 ## AI Player
-- Not real AI but just simple brute force algorithm and pattern maching.
+- Not real AI but just simple brute force algorithm and pattern matching.
-- It can do offence/defence depending on priority weight.
+- It can do offense/defense depending on priority weight.
 </br></br>

 ## Network
-- You can play with other player using socket call.
+- You can play with other players using socket call.